aditya-caltechie/ai-omniverse/README.md

 # ai-omniverse

-**One stop for AI/ML learning** — AL/ML learning Gym including traditional ML, deep learning, fine-tuning, Gen AI, Agentic AI.
+**One stop for AI/ML learning** — AI/ML learning gym: traditional ML, deep learning, fine-tuning, Gen AI, agentic AI.
 Everything from experiments to production with evaluation and observability.

 This repo is a curated learning path covering the full spectrum of modern AI and machine learning: